Frequently asked questions about horse mortality insurance

 When is it necessary to report a claim?

 It is necessary to report a medical or surgical condition as soon as possible or immediately in the event of your horse’s death.
 If the horse is hospitalized, the policy requires we be notified within 24 hours of admission.
 This is very important, as the sooner we get the information, the better we can serve you.
 Your Claims Examiner will guide you through the claims process and explain your coverage so you can fully understand the policy benefits.
 The policy does not cover expenses incurred more than 60 days prior to your notice.
 Veterinary travel fees are also excluded.

-Why do I have to answer so many questions in order to insure my horse?
+Why do I have to answer so many questions to insure my horse?

-An insurer needs information on a horse's health and value.
+An insurer needs a completed application to underwrite, rate, and issue an insurance policy with the horse’s correct value and coverages as requested by the insured.
 This is particularly necessary when a company is insuring a horse for its agreed value and it is providing medical coverage.
-Markel offers a hassle free application for most breeds/disciplines valued up to $50,000.
-A vet certificate is required for values in excess of $50,000, if a horse falls outside of the hassle free program or if a horse has a pre-existing condition or prior health history abnormalities.
+Markel does not require a vet certificate for horses valued under $50,000 and with no pre-existing health conditions.
+Horses greater than $50,000 in value, and any horse with a pre-existing condition or prior health history abnormality, will require a vet certificate.
 At Markel, a horse's value is established by its cash purchase price or stud fee.
 A substantiation of value form needs to be completed for a horse that's value is in excess of its purchase price.
 It is important that the purchase price, stud fee and show records be accurately documented.